theRealAph/ScopeLocals/README.md

 value in the parent before threads start.

-One useful way to think of scope locals is as invisible, effectively final, parameters that are passed to every method.
+One useful way to think of scope locals is as invisible, effectively final, parameters that are passed through every method invocation.
 These parameters will be accessible within the "dynamic scope" of a scope local's binding operation (i.e. the set of methods invoked within the binding scope, and any methods invoked transitively by them.)
 They are guaranteed to be re-entrant &mdash; when used correctly.

 ## Description